INsig2/Memory-forenscis/README.md

 Happy times!

-This tutorial was create by [https://twitter.com/sokre_haus](https://twitter.com/sokre_haus) feel free to reach out for any questions!
+This tutorial was created by [https://twitter.com/sokre_haus](https://twitter.com/sokre_haus) feel free to reach out for any questions!